-Sector Country Organizations Role Private sector associations and organizations Productive sectors (e.g., ANDI - Colombia, and others) Alignment of investments with best practices and promotion of business opportunities in coordination with public sector entities.
-Financial resources and relations with funding sources.
+Sector Country Organizations Role Indigenous and Afro- The most vulnerable sector due to their descendant organizations, levels of poverty and the fact that their Local communities associations of artisans, cultural identity and livelihoods are and populations fishermen, women, and associated with forests and rivers. others.
+Main beneficiaries of the project Alignment of investments with best practices and promotion of business Productive sectors (e Productive sectors (e.g. opportunities in coordination with public Private sector ANDI - Colombia, and sector entities. organizations others) Financial resources and relations with others) funding sources.
 Beneficiaries of project results that will strengthen their practices.